OncNGS

 Question 1: What is the precise definition of the ‘clinical validation’ of 3rd phase, what exactly will be demanded, how will it be organized and what is to be covered by the allocated budget?
 Who is taking care of making the tests/clinical validation, the economic operator or the different partners of the consortium?

-For this, ‘clinical validation’ will consist of demonstrating clinical performance on specimens both at the suppliers level and at the buyers sites.
-More specifically, the suppliers will be asked to demonstrate clinical performance and feasibility of the oncNGS solution on a set of markers already in phase 2.
+‘Clinical validation’ consists of demonstrating clinical performance on specimens both at the suppliers level and at the buyers sites.
+More specifically, the suppliers are asked to demonstrate clinical performance and feasibility of the oncNGS solution on a set of markers already in phase 2.

 In phase 3, suppliers can complete their clinical performance and feasibility for the rest of the markers and a prospective clinical feasibility of the use of the solution will be tested at the buyers facilities using their own samples.
 Thus, the consortium wishes to corroborate the clinical performance of the provided oncNGS solutions only in phase 3.

 Question 2: What are the partnerships options within the oncNGS PCP; is it possible to apply in a partnership or not?
-What does the notion ‘more than 50% of R&D in EU’ precisely means?
+Is it possible to subcontract any contract activity?
+Is there any limit to subcontracting?
 How will the interaction with the oncNGS buyers at the different steps in the PCP?
 What about the partner matching tool?
+What does the notion ‘51% of R&D in EU’ precisely means?

 Questions to the oncNGS consortium can be forwarded at all time during the project through the contact facility within the oncNGS website.